 When you implement HR software, you are taking tangible steps to make your employees’ lives easier.
 This signals that you take their wellbeing and job satisfaction seriously.
-In turn, they will be more likely to repay you with loyalty and perceive you as a more caring employer.
+In turn, they will be more likely to repay you with loyalty and perceive you like a more caring employer.

 - It improves the odds you will retain your top talent